Patience is key when baking sourdough bread.

 * I also forget to set the butter on the counter sometimes and have replaced it with coconut oil in a pinch with fine results (dairy-free version).

-adapted from Sarah at Heartland Renaissance, who adapted it from Essentials of Baking cookbook.
+Sarah at Heartland Renaissance (no longer available), who adapted it from Essentials of Baking cookbook.

 Photos so You Know What to Look For